 1.1 Positive communication is established with individuals and groups through the use of information obtained by profiling the target area.

 - The range of profiling includes but is not limited to: Structure; history; resources; infrastructure; available services; underpinning culture, language and religious affiliation.

 2 Ethical principles and current, relevant legislation are applied at all times when dealing with patients, significant others, colleagues and other workers within the multidisciplinary healthcare team.

 1.3 Interactions with patients and their significant others are carried out within the terms of the relevant Scope of Practice.

-2.2 Individuals and groups are informed regarding the mode of infection, the required treatment and the prevention of all sexually transmitted diseases, including HIV/AIDS and other related infectious disease.
+2.2 Individuals and groups are informed regarding the mode of infection, the required treatment and the prevention of all sexually transmitted diseases, including HIV/AIDS and other related infectious diseases.

-3.2 Motivation for behaviour change in self is explored through discussion of various concepts.
+3.2 Motivation for behavior change in self is explored through a discussion of various concepts.

-- Range of concepts includes, but is not limited to: Indigenous knowledge systems; culture; religion; myths; facts; opinions; perceptions.
+- The range of concepts includes, but is not limited to: Indigenous knowledge systems; culture; religion; myths; facts; opinions; perceptions.

 - Written and practical assignments.